osamaqarem/reactnative-fastlane-appcenter/README.md

 ## Todo

-- Add instructions for building on App Center from a repo.
+- Add instructions for building on App Center from a repo .
 - A more automated way of signing for android.